 Analyze the situation for each person on your team, without overstepping their privacy.
-Personal work/life balance can be estimated by looking at how someone’s spending their days, in average.
+Personal work/life balance can be estimated by looking at how someone’s spending their days in the office, on average.
 Start with the working hours, lunch and other breaks, and estimate their commute duration.
-They use the rest of the 24 hours for resting, breakfast, dinner and private time.

 Work with your human resources, assistant manager or team leader.
-Get some individual estimates for these activities and make some calculations.
-If everyone is using too much time to get to work, they will have to cut back from their private life, from sleep or from proper lunch time.
-And that will show in time in their work or will wear them off and might make them leave the team.
+Get some estimates for these activities and make some calculations.
+If everyone is using too much time to get to work, they will have to cut back from their private life, from sleep or proper lunch-time.
+And that will show in time in their work or will wear them off and eventually burn them out or make them leave the team.

 Check and adjust your team’s balance when doing office changes

 Changes like relocating your offices have a direct impact on the time people spend getting to work every day.
 This impacts their private lives and the actual time they can work.
 Instead of guessing how much time your colleagues spend commuting, ask everyone to get an average.

 For bigger, remote teams, or when you have multiple teams, ask each team leader to do the calculations for you.
 You can also use our online calculator to enter all addresses and use real data to understand how your office location affects your team.